Bingram/WUnderGround_TEST/README.md

 ##A backend server for retrieving weather information and determining whether weather is incoming

-The weather radar started as a simple idea of being able to have a preemptive warning system for incoming rain when I was outside for the afternoon, either working in ym yard or walking in a nearby park.
+The weather radar started as a simple idea of being able to have a preemptive warning system for incoming rain when I was outside for the afternoon, either working in my yard, at a nearby park or on any outdoor event.

 The larger idea is to have a system that retrieves the weather information and distributes out to all registered users, and their device can determine where the weather is relative to